fopelite/VerilogGuides/debian-apt.md

 Now there should be a new file in the same folder called `example.pdf` which is the result of the synthesis, and an application called GTKWave should open up, which displays measurements of the simulation.

-Congratulations all necessary tools for SystemVerilog are working properly.
+Congratulations!
+All necessary tools for SystemVerilog are working properly.